 Below permissions, below approvals: hard infrastructure constraints that the agent cannot reason around.

 Deletion protection is the last line — a hard infrastructure constraint that prevents destruction of critical resources regardless of who or what issues the call.
 This is not access control.
-This is making certain actions physically impossible without a separate, deliberate process executed by something other than the agent.
+It's making certain actions physically impossible without a separate, deliberate process executed by something other than the agent.

 The pipeline agent that deleted 18 months of audit logs would have failed at the storage layer if object lock and a retention policy had been enabled.
 The Terraform agent could not have destroyed the database with prevent_destroy = true set on the resource.
 These are five-minute configuration changes that close the door on million-dollar incidents.